 Day 1 of Budapest Three Day Itinerary

-The first day of your Budapest trip should be spent by taking a walking tour of many places plus a decent amount of local sightseeing.
-Let me share with you the all the activities and places that should be a part of day one of your tour.
+The first day of your Budapest trip should be spent taking a walking tour of many places plus a decent amount of local sightseeing.
+Let me share with you all the activities and places that should be a part of day one of your tour.

 Free walking tour around the city